<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <tr>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Usufruct with no forced heirs affected</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Handwriting</td>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Generally no, unless decedent declares it</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Entire document must be in the testator&#8217;s handwriting</td>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">N/A</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">No typed, printed, or third-party text</td>

 </tr>